Faik Pasha Mosque: Location

-The Faik-Pasha Mosque is located in the ancient locality of Marati near the village of Marathovouni, on the right bank of the Arachthos river and about 1.5 km north of the Bridge of Arta.
+Faik Pasha Mosque is located in the ancient locality of Marati near the village of Marathovouni, on the right bank of the Arachthos river and about 1.5 km north of the Bridge of Arta.
 During the Ottoman era, the area surrounding the edifice bore the general name of Top-Alti, a Turkish term describing the sector which was within cannon range of the castle of Arta.
 More specifically, the traveler Evliya Çelebi mentioned the Muslim village of Karye-i Imaret, from which derives the Greek toponym Marati.

 History

 Ottoman Era

 The Faik Pasha Mosque was probably erected on the site of an earlier Byzantine church dedicated to Saint John the Baptist.
 Its sponsor was Faik Pasha, conqueror of the city and an Ottoman vizier, hence the mosque's name.
 Two dating hypotheses exist; the first, formulated by the Metropolitan of Arta Seraphim of Byzantium, dates the building back to around 1455.
 According to oral tradition collected in the middle of the 18th century from an Ottoman inhabitant, Faik Pasha appointed an imam for the mosque but upon his death, not finding a worthy replacement, the pasha decided to retire from the army and take on the role of the imam himself.
 Faik Pasha is said to have remained imam for about forty years, until his death in 1499.
 Based on this information, the Metropolitan of Arta dated the construction of the mosque to the time of Sultan Mehmed II the Conqueror.

 The second hypothesis places the construction of the mosque in 1492-1493, during the reign of Bayezid II.
 This dating appears more plausible than the previous conjecture, insofar as the Ottoman historian Aşıkpaşazade referred around 1478 to the mosque as being in draft form and that the founding charter (wakf) of Faik Pasha's institution, including an imaret and a madrasa, dates from 1493.

 The institution derived its income from agricultural land in the villages of Vigla and Marati, which belonged to the Monastery of Panagia of Rhodia before the Ottoman rule of Epirus, as well as from properties near the cities of Thessaloniki and Yenice, modern Giannitsa.

+The place was visited by early 19th c. travellers: François Pouqueville highlighted the presence of Persian reeds, olive trees, lemon trees and orange trees, while in 1805 William Martin Leake described it as rich in hazel trees.

 During the Greek War of Independence in 1821, the area became the scene of fighting during the siege of Arta.
-The mosque was an entrenchment camp for Giannis Makrygiannis, Markos Botsaris and a few hundred men, who resisted the assaults of the Ottoman garrison on November 12, 1821.
-A few years later, the place was visited by François Pouqueville, who highlighted the presence of Persian reeds, olive trees, lemon trees and orange trees, while in 1835 William Martin Leake described it as rich in hazel trees.
+The mosque was an entrenchment camp for Karaiskakis, Markos Botsaris and a few hundred men, who resisted the assaults of the Ottoman garrison on November 12, 1821.

 During the Greco-Turkish War of 1897, the area around the mosque became once again a battleground between the Greek forces of Colonel Thrasyvoulos Manos and the Ottoman forces of Ahmed Hifzi Pasha.